microsoft/synthetic-data-showcase/packages/webapp/src/ui-tooltips/mds/MEAN_PROPORTIONAL_ERROR.md

 Each aggregated combination can be organized into buckets based on their counts.
-For example, the bucket 10 contains the combinations that have counts from `(0, 10]`, the bucket 20, from `(10, 20]`, so the bucket number is the upper bound of range.
+For example, the bucket 10 contains the combinations that have counts from `(0, 10]`, the bucket 20 from `(10, 20]`, and so on.
+The bucket number therefore communicates the upper bound of the range.

-For every bucket the mean proportional error can be computed, being it the mean of:
+For every bucket, the mean proportional error can be computed as the mean of:

 ```
 if sensitive_count > 0 {